ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 The DEM that is used for HyP3 InSAR is the [Copernicus GLO-30 Public DEM](https://registry.opendata.aws/copernicus-dem/).
 This DEM provides global coverage at 30-m pixel spacing, and provides higher-quality products over a wider area than the older DEMs (SRTM and NED) previously used to generate ASF's On Demand products.

 The DEM tiles necessary to cover the input granules for the InSAR product are downloaded.
-A geoid correction applied to the DEM, and it is resampled to match the [output resolution](#processing-options) of the InSAR product (160 m for 20x4 products, 80 m for 10x2 products).
+A geoid correction applied to the DEM, and it is resampled to match the [output resolution](#processing-options) of the InSAR product (160 m for 20x4 products, 80 m for 10x2 products) and projected to the appropriate UTM Zone for the granule location.

 #### Calculate Overlapping Bursts